The Drowsy Chaperone: International productions

 The first translated production of the musical opened in Japan on 5 January 2009.

 The Australian production, staged by the Melbourne Theatre Company, opened for a limited engagement in Melbourne on 21 January 2010.
-Prominent Australian actor Geoffrey Rush played Man in Chair.
+Prominent Australian actor Geoffrey Rush played Man in chair.
 The production was announced to run through 20 February, but due to impressively high demand for tickets when they were first made available, the producers arranged for it to continue through 27 February.

-Ovation Productions and Alex Segal presented a production at Upstairs at the Gatehouse directed by Racky Plews, musical supervisor Michael England, choreographed by Fabian Aloise.
-23 September – 31 October 2010.
+Ovation Productions and Alex Segal presented a production at Upstairs at the Gatehouse, off West End, 23 September – 31 October 2010.
+It was directed by Racky Plews, with musical supervisor Michael England, choreographed by Fabian Aloise.

+The first Danish production of The Drowsy Chaperone opened 23 March 2013 at Fredericia Teater, running until 11 April the same year.

 The Drowsy Chaperone was first translated to Portuguese in 2013, and performed from 17 August 2013 to 29 June 2014 in São Paulo city.
 In the cast there were popular Brazilian musical actors such as Ivan Parente, Sara Sarres, Stella Miranda, Saulo Vasconcelos, Kiara Sasso and Andrezza Massei.
 It was staged on Teatro Popular do SESI, and it was the first time a musical show had free tickets, due to sponsorship.